By Emily Gantt

-Published: 12/18/2020, edited: 12/18/2020
+Published: 12/18/2020, edited: 01/18/2023

 So is it worth investing in a training course?
 And how much time will it take for successful at-home dog training?
 Can you really be successful at DIYing your dog’s obedience training?
-These are all VALID questions, and we’ll cover all of these topics below.
+These are all valid questions, and we’ll cover all of these topics below.

 There are tons of ways you can go about training a dog in and out of the home.
 Here are just a few that we'll touch on:

 There are dozens of training courses that you can enroll your dog in, but not all of them may be available in your area.
 Behavioral therapy courses, for instance, can be trickier to find.
-We’ll discuss some of the most common class types and who are the best candidates for them below.
+We’ll discuss some of the most common class types and the best candidates for them below.

 Obedience classes are often recommended for all puppies.
 Obedience classes cover basic commands like come, stay, leave it, and loose leash walking.
 This is typically the most economical option for training classes.

-Individual classes are an excellent tool for dogs with social issues.
-One-on-one lessons can target problems like aggression or anxiety without the stress of a group class.
-The downside to individual courses and behavioral therapy is that it’s costly — even double or triple the price of group classes.
+The downside to individual courses and behavioral therapy is that they're costly — even double or triple the price of group classes.
 Individual sessions often use relationship-based training and exposure therapy to help condition your dog into giving more appropriate responses.

 All dog training begins in the home, from learning to come when called to elaborate tricks and scent work.
+Let's take a closer look at the time and cost of training your dog at home, the supplies you'll need, a few tips to help you on your journey, and more.

 Training a dog at home takes a lot of time and patience, but the cost is near pennies compared to training courses.
 You’ll only need to buy a few things, some of which you may already have from other pets.
 You’ll need a crate, a clicker, a leash, and some treats.
 Depending on the size and type of your crate, this averages out to between $40 and $100 total.